Randal Grichuk Player Props: Rockies vs. Mets

-On Friday, Randal Grichuk (.324 batting average in his past 10 games, with three doubles, four walks and four RBI) and the Colorado Rockies play the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 8:40 PM ET.
+After batting .324 with three doubles, four walks and four RBI in his past 10 games, Randal Grichuk and the Colorado Rockies take on the New York Mets (who will start Justin Verlander) at 9:10 PM ET on Saturday.

-In his most recent game, he racked up three hits (going 3-for-5 with a double) against the Marlins.
+In his last game he had a hitless performance (0-for-1) against the Mets.

 Randal Grichuk Game Info & Props vs. the Mets